D3XX3R/starred/README.md

 - [carson-katri/dream-textures](https://github.com/carson-katri/dream-textures) – Stable Diffusion built-in to Blender
 - [castdrian/audiosnatch](https://github.com/castdrian/audiosnatch) – Downloads audiobooks from tokybook.com
 - [ccxt/ccxt](https://github.com/ccxt/ccxt) – A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go
+- [cenodude/CrossWatch](https://github.com/cenodude/CrossWatch) – A lightweight tool to synchronize your watchlists and playlists across Plex, SIMKL, Trakt, and more.
+Keep your movies and shows in sync, no matter where you watch.
 - [chaiNNer-org/chaiNNer](https://github.com/chaiNNer-org/chaiNNer) – A node-based image processing GUI aimed at making chaining image processing tasks easy and customizable.
 Born as an AI upscaling application, chaiNNer has grown into an extremely flexible and powerful programmatic image processing application.
 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) – Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
 - [chubin/wttr.in](https://github.com/chubin/wttr.in) – :partly_sunny: The right way to check the weather